 Product sales are recorded on a net sales basis which includes estimates of variable consideration.
 The variable consideration results from sales discounts, government-mandated rebates and chargebacks, distribution fees, estimated product returns and other deductions.
 We reflect such reductions in revenue as either an allowance to the related account receivable from the distributor, or as an accrued liability, depending on the nature of the sales deduction.
 Sales deductions are based on management's estimates that consider payor mix in target markets, industry benchmarks and experience to date.
 In general, these estimates take into consideration a range of possible outcomes which are probability-weighted in accordance with the expected value method in ASC 606.
-We monitor inventory levels in the distributors.
+We monitor inventory levels in the distribution channel, as well as sales of VIBATIV by distributors to healthcare providers, using product-specific data provided by the distributors.
 Product return allowances are based on amounts owed or to be claimed on related sales.
 These estimates take into consideration the terms of our agreements with customers, historical product returns of VIBATIV, rebates or discounts taken, estimated levels of inventory in the distribution channel, the shelf life of the product, and specific known market events, such as competitive pricing and new product introductions.
 We update our estimates and assumptions each quarter and if actual future results vary from our estimates, we may adjust these estimates, which could have an effect on product sales and earnings in the period of adjustment.